- UCAS Code

 How the course is taught

+You'll learn about the impacts of events, operational management, event design, marketing, working with clients and technical considerations.
 Throughout the course you'll gain the transferable skills needed to create and sustain business organisations; developing your management of complexity, uncertainty and diversity along with a detailed understanding of how the creative and cultural sectors function.
 Particular emphasis will be placed on creativity, sustainability and digital futures, preparing you to excel in an ever-evolving cultural landscape.

 What you'll do

 Taught by our expert staff, you'll develop an understanding of cultural impacts and organisations while gaining a firm grounding in the processes of events planning.
 You'll explore everything from marketing and technical skills to managing resources and engaging with clients.
-You'll also develop team working and presentational skills, shadow Performance Centre staff and benefit from opportunities to steward public events.
+You'll also develop team working and presentational skills, shadow AMATA staff and benefit from opportunities to steward public events.

 - The Impact of the Cultural Sector